 Warfare was a routine occupation of primitive societies.
 Some 65% were at war continuously... and 87% fought more than once a year.
 A typical tribal society lost about 0.5% of its population in combat each year[.]7

 We like to think of our modern wars as uniquely savage.
-But Wade estimates that the toll of war deaths in the 20th century would have reached two billion people if the wars of the 20th century had suffered the casualty rates of primitive peoples.
+But Wade estimates that the toll of war deaths in the 20th century would have reached two billion people if the wars of the 20th century had suffered the casualty rates experienced by primitive peoples.
 In fact only about 40 million people, military and civilian, were killed in the bloodiest of all wars, World War II.
 Steven Pinker concurs in The Better Angels of Our Nature.
-In the good old days of the Noble Savage and the hunter-gatherers 500 persons per 100,000 per year died violently.
+In the good old days of the Noble Savage and the hunter-gatherers 500 persons per 100,000 died violently per year.
 By the end of the agricultural age in 1500, the homicide rate was down to about 50 persons per 100,000 per year.
 Today in Europe the homicide rate is down to about one per 100,000, and in the United States it is about five per 100,000.
 We are not just talking about a decline in homicide, either.
-Torture, judicial penalties, infanticide, oppression of other races, oppression of women and gays, cruelty to animals — the rate is way down.8 Roughly, we may say that homicide declined by an order of magnitude in the transition between the hunter-gatherer age and the agricultural age and it declined by another order of magnitude in the revolution from agriculture to industry, and this is a very big deal.
+Torture, judicial penalties, infanticide, oppression of other races, oppression of women and gays, cruelty to animals — the rate is way down.8 Approximately, we may say that homicide declined by an order of magnitude in the transition between the hunter-gatherer age and the agricultural age and it declined by another order of magnitude in the revolution from agriculture to industry, and this is a very big deal.

 Modern humans are, of course, different from chimpanzees.
 We are different from primitive hunter-gatherers.
 We are even different from our agricultural ancestors.
 We are not merely territorial animals.
 We are also trading animals.
 The emergence of food surpluses in the agricultural age created the opportunity for trade between political units, and that set off an argument that has persisted to this day.
 How should trade relate to the state?
 Should it be government regulated, government owned, government controlled, or what?
 In Nicholas Wade’s narrative, the story of humans is a tale of progressive “gracilization” or domestication.
 This has physical markers, such as skull thinning, reduction in tooth and jaw size, and also cultural markers identifying the decline of violence.
 Humans defend their territory, but they also thrive by the reciprocal gifts of trade.

+But then everything changed.
 In the early modern era at the end of the agricultural age, the political system built up on agricultural surplus faced a crisis, as the development of firearms made warfare much more expensive than before.
 Kings and princes in Europe found that they could not obtain enough resources to maintain their armies by the customary methods of taxing intermediaries such as guilds and corporations and the periodic mustering of the feudal horde.
 But money the king had to have, else the neighboring prince would overwhelm his underfunded army.
 Fortunately, help was at hand.
 The scientific revolution that applied instrumental reason to military engineering also applied to governing technology.
 Government could be organized not as a hierarchy of feudal families, but as a rational organization of bureaucratic functionaries.

 James J. Sheehan describes how the princes in the German lands converted their patrimonial estates into modern states.